Althorp Living History Collection from Theodore Alexander

 This house, this family – together, they sum up something that is authentic and pure, historic yet still deeply relevant.
 Althorp has a living history, yes.
 But, underpinning it all is that factor that sets the tone, and sums up the good fortune, the continuity and the fine taste that underscore everything tangible and intangible connected with this exceptional furniture line – something I call Spencer Heritage.

 If the item is not in stock we can import it for you.
 The delivery period is 20 weeks from Theodore Alexander.
-If you wish us to import any of the pieces below we will request a 50% deposit to initiate the order with the balance payable upon arrival in Johannesburg.
+If you wish us to import any of the pieces below we will request a 50% deposit to initiate the order with the balance payable upon arrival in South Africa.